MajorTanya/HnKRocks-Router/README.md

 A Cloudflare Worker script for the Houseki no Kuni community, using Cloudflare KV to redirect chapter numbers to MangaDex links, among a few other redirecting services.

+Many routes have convenience aliases, displayed in the tables of each route.
+You are free to use any of the listed aliases as they're functionally identical.

+_All routes are relative to the base URL `https://hnk.rocks`._

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**